-A Day That Will Live in Infamy
+The Balfour Decleration: A Day That Will Live in Infamy

 Although few outside Israel still mark that it, the declaration remains a pivotal event shaping the political reality in the Middle East and beyond.
-As historians like Eugen Rogan or Arie Dubnov explained in recent years, the Balfour Declaration was part of the imperial politics of World War I, and symbolized what many would rather repress: that the Zionist movement grew out of an alliance with rather than as a rebellion against imperialism.
+As historians like Eugen Rogan or Arie Dubnov explained in recent years, the Balfour Declaration was part of the imperial politics of World War I, and symbolized what many preferred to repress: that the Zionist movement grew out of an alliance with rather than as a rebellion against imperialism.

 Dotted with vague and general terms, the declaration gained true political significance only after the British occupation of Palestine in 1918.
 The Zionist movement’s significant political achievement was embedding the declaration as Article Two in the subsequent Mandate Charter.
 From that moment on, the abstract idea of establishing a “Jewish national home” became a quasi-constitutional principle of the British Mandate for Palestine and of the newly formed League of Nations (the precursor of the UN).